lukemcfarlane/ember-google-map-wiki/Configuration.md

 }}
 ```

+## Google API version
+* By default, the component uses version 3 of the API, but you may select a specific revision by using the `version` attribute.

 ## Google API key or Client ID

 * Using the Google Maps API doesn't require an API key, but Google recommends creating and using one.
 To create a new API key, go to [this link](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
 Once you have obtained an API key you will be able to use it by defining an **`apiKey`** property within the [[configuration|Configuration#introduction]].